Unfortunately for a lot of ladies out there, sexual intercourse

 For larger cysts that have the potential to be cancerous, laparotomy involves a larger incision.
 Your doctor may scan the removed cyst for any traces of cancer.

-Those who breastfeed, in particular, can often struggle with rapidly reduced estrogen levels, leading to much less vaginal lubrication and painful sex.
+, in particular, can often struggle with rapidly reduced estrogen levels, leading to much less vaginal lubrication and painful sex.

-Estrogen levels can go down for anything from a few weeks, to an entire year.
+levels can go down for anything from a few weeks, to an entire year.
 This is the hormone that controls almost everything related to sex for a woman.
 It can therefore be harder to become aroused, to enjoy the act itself, and to have orgasms.

 How To Fix It

 Childbirth is one of life’s natural processes.
 The body seems to think that if you just had a baby, then sexual intercourse won’t be one of your priorities for a little while.
 It’s common for those who have just had babies to go without sex for several weeks or months.